 MAPPING QUALITY ASSESSMENT

 This section describes the mapping quality assessment process within our proposed framework.
 The assessment process starts by loading the quality metrics contained within a library.
 This process also fetches the vocabularies defined within the mapping input into the framework.
 The information contained in those vocabularies can be used by quality metrics to identify schema related violations, as well as quality information related to the vocabulary itself, which we argue to be helpful to users defining mappings.
+For instance, a vocabulary may not include range or domain definitions for certain properties.
 Furthermore, this information is exposed by the framework to allow for the custom implemented metrics which require such information.
 Afterwards, the mapping is assessed using these metrics, thus generating an assessment report containing the identified violations within the mapping.
 The quality assessment within the framework design is split into three main processes, which are summarized as follows:

 Quality metrics.
 The library containing the metrics being used during quality assessment.
 A number of these metrics have been derived from previous work, such as [29], which focus on metrics typically used for the quality of the resulting dataset.
 Others are proposed in this work for assessing specific mapping quality issues.
-These metrics are described in Section 3.
+These metrics are described in Section 4.
 The library of metrics can also be extended by users, allowing for customized metrics to be implemented.